 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), limits the Company's deduction for individual compensation over \$1 million paid in any taxable year to each of the persons that meet the definition of a covered employee under Section 162(m).
-For 2019, covered employees include anyone who was a covered employee for any taxable year beginning after December 31, 2016, anyone who held the position of CEO or Chief Financial Officer ("CFO") at any time during the fiscal year and the three most highly compensated employees who acted as executive officers (other than as CEO or CFO) at any time during the fiscal year.
-Prior to U.S. tax law changes in 2017, certain performance-based compensation was exempt from the Section 162(m) deduction limit.
-For tax years beginning after December 31, 2017, however, the performance-based compensation exemption was eliminated.
-Under limited circumstances, compensation arrangements that were in place as of November 2, 2017 qualify for transition relief.
+For 2020, covered employees include anyone who was a covered employee for any taxable year beginning after December 31, 2016, anyone who held the position of CEO or Chief Financial Officer ("CFO") at any time during the fiscal year and the three most highly compensated employees who acted as executive officers (other than as CEO or CFO) at any time during the fiscal year.

 Section 274(e) of the Code limits the Company's deduction for expenses allocated to certain personal use of its fractional airplane interests.
-For 2019, such expenses, less amounts reimbursed to the Company, were not deductible for federal income tax purposes.
+For 2020, such expenses, less amounts reimbursed to the Company, were not deductible for federal income tax purposes.